the-stanely/MisterSmartyPants/README.md

 The crawler files live in `static/robots.txt` and `static/sitemap.xml`.
 Update the sitemap URL if you host the demo on a different domain.

-The server uses an `msp_session` cookie.
-Each browser session gets its own `ChatSession`, including its own history and slash-command state.
+The server uses a renewed persistent `msp_session` cookie.
+Each browser session gets its own in-memory `ChatSession`, including history and slash-command state.
+The browser also restores up to 100 recent turns from device-local storage after a reload.
+If the server no longer has the matching chat context—for example after a server restart—the UI labels those restored turns as review-only rather than implying they will affect the next answer.
 Chat requests run as background jobs so reverse proxies and Cloudflare do not have to hold one long request open.
 The browser polls job status and shows a changing `[working...]` indicator while the job runs.

 The server also has a small in-memory bot guard: if one client IP receives 3 consecutive 404 responses, that IP is blocked for 10 minutes.
 Behind Cloudflare, the server uses `CF-Connecting-IP`; behind other proxies it falls back to the first `X-Forwarded-For` value, then the socket IP.
 HTTP request logs are timestamped, and block start/deny/expiry events are logged explicitly.